 Back in January, The Oregonian pointed out that although investment in Oregon startups reached a 20-year high last year little money went to early-stage startups.
 Just over a year ago, Inc.com pegged the vibrant Portland startup scene as the hottest new destination for entrepreneurs, The local newspaper also remarked that most investment goes into buying up startups that “made it,” whereas new firms are encouraged by circumstances to be “very capital efficient.”
 This environment does not seem to deter any of the local entrepreneurial spirit.
 In fact, Portland ranked third for increase in nonemployer firms with a 3.3% five-year increase in the number of single-person startups launched.
 The city also ranked among the top 10 for higher education in science and engineering.
 2017 Census data showed a 12.6% increase in the number of residents with a bachelor’s degree or higher between 2013 and 2017, accounting for 6.8% of the Portland population aged 25 to 39.
 However, Census data also showed a mere 7.3% increase in the number of millennials during that time, landing Portland 20th for this metric.
 The city also ranked 18th for tech employment growth with a 10% increase in computer, engineering, and science occupation jobs.

 Of the cities we looked at, Atlanta ranked first for startup survival with an estimated 65.1% of firms with up to four employees active past their first year, in 2018.
 With a rich talent pool fed by institutions such as Georgia Tech and Emory University, Atlanta has earned its recognition as one of the country’s major hubs for startup companies.
 In 2017, millennials made up 28.6% of the city’s population, following a 15.3% five-year increase in numbers – a metric for which Atlanta ranked second, after Seattle.
 The city also ranked second for tech employment growth, with a 38% increase in computer, engineering, and science jobs over five years.
-“The A” also fared well in terms of talent affordability and living costs, ranking fourth for affordable tech wages, and among the top 10 cities for cowork costs and rent affordability.
+“The A” also fared well in terms of talent affordability and living costs, ranking fourth for affordable tech wages, and among the top 10 cities for cost of living metrics – Atlanta apartments ranked 10th for affordability, and the cost of coworking space in Atlanta is fourth-most affordable our of the cities in this top 20.
 The metrics for which Atlanta ranked lowest include number of new nonemployer tech firms – ranked 17th, with only a 1.8% growth; tech ed growth – ranked 18th, with a 0.3% decrease in the number of residents holding a Science and Engineering bachelor’s degree or higher; and startup growth rate — ranked 19th, with an estimated 0.1% year-over-year increase in the number of startups in 2018.